Grizzly-Adam/-MOD-CROPS-PLUS-MINETEST-/README.md

 to your world folder that contains suggested `easy`, `normal` (the default) and `difficult` settings for this mod.
 You can currently tune the ABM interval/chance, and required light level for plant growth.

+I have set Crops Plus to 'easy' by default.

 ## Hydration mechanic